Springdale discusses road project

 SPRINGDALE, Ark.
-(KFTA) — The City of Springdale hosted a public meeting Thursday, Oct.
+(KNWA) — The City of Springdale hosted a public meeting Thursday, Oct.
 24 to discuss the extension of Har-Ber Avenue.

 Residents were able to see the proposed alignment and ask any questions they had to the city and staff engineers.